By-Laws of the Loudoun Beekeepers Association, Inc.

 Special committees will be appointed by the President as needed.

-The Executive Committee shall consist of the officers and committee chairmen, and shall include the outgoing President for one term after his/her active term of office expires.
+The Executive Committee shall consist of the officers, and shall include the outgoing President for one term after his/her active term of office expires.
 The Executive Committee shall act on behalf of the membership with respect to administrative decisions, and shall recommend action to the members on matters of such substance as to require their decision by the prescribed voting procedure.
 The President shall act as chairman of the Executive Committee.
+The Executive Committee shall serve as the Association’s board of directors.
+All corporate powers shall be exercised by, or under the authority of, and the activities and affairs of the Association shall be managed by, or under the direction of, and subject to the oversight of, the Executive Committee.
+The Executive Committee may authorize Officers to execute any contract, note, conveyance, or other instrument on behalf of the Corporation.

 ARTICLE VII: DUES

-The annual dues shall be set by the officers of the Association and submitted to the members for approval at the May meeting.
-Changes will become effective on the first of July next.
+The annual dues shall be set by the Executive Committee of the Association and submitted to the members for approval at the May meeting.
+Changes will become effective on the first day of July following the meeting.

 ARTICLE VIII: MEETINGS